 Youth from local communities have been mobilising against the onslaught of Boko Haram in northern Ni

-UN chief Ban Ki-moon has backed an African Union (AU) proposal to send a regional force to fight Boko Haram in Nigeria, as warplanes from Chad carried out air strikes against the armed group.
+Also on Saturday, UN chief Ban Ki-moon added his support to an African Union (AU) proposal to send a regional force to fight Boko Haram.

 Support for the initiative, announced on Saturday at an AU summit being held in Ethiopia’s capital Addis Ababa, came amid an upsurge in fighting with the group that has also drawn in Nigeria’s neighbours.

 Nigeria’s national security advisor, Sambo Dasuki, last month called for elections to be postponed.

 He cited difficulties in distributing voter identity cards, but experts have questioned how Nigeria can hold legitimate national elections when significant parts of the country are controlled by rebels.

 Boko Haram is believed to control at least half of Borno state, as well as several areas in neighbouring Adamawa and Yobe.